Dallas Motorcycle Accident Lawyer

 - Broken bones – Whether it’s a broken leg, broken arm, or fractures in the hands or feet, motorcycle crashes often result in bone fractures.

-- Cuts and lacerations – Because motorcyclists have less protection than people in vehicles, bikers often sustain deep cuts and scrapes in motorcycle accidents.
-This is especially true if they are thrown from their motorcycle or crushed in a collision.
+- Cuts and lacerations – Because motorcyclists have less protection than people in vehicles, bikers often sustain deep cuts and scrapes.
+This is especially true if they are thrown from their bike or crushed in a collision.

-- Neck injury – Motorcycle injuries involving the neck can cover a wide range, from minor neck sprains to severe neck strains or torn ligaments, or nerve damage in the neck.
+- Neck injury – Injuries involving the neck can cover a wide range, from minor neck sprains to severe neck strains or torn ligaments, or nerve damage in the neck.

 - Biker’s arm – Motorcyclists who sustain nerve damage to the arms in an accident often have a medical condition referred to as biker’s arm.
 This involves damage to the median nerve (located on the inner side of the arm), radial nerve (outside of the arm), or ulnar nerve (often called the funny bone).